 Patrick grew up in the flatlands of Texas and started leading musical worship in middle school.
 After spending his twenties as a worship leader in a megachurch, a crisis of faith led him on a journey into Anglicanism.
 Patrick now serves as the associate rector at the Cathedral Church of St Luke & St Paul in Charleston, South Carolina where he continues to write, arrange, and produce music called Holy City Hymns.
 Patrick and his wife Meg met leading worship and continue to sing together today.
 They’re raising three astounding children in the North Central neighborhood of downtown Charleston.

-Hunter Myers
+The Rev. Hunter Myers

 Youth Minister